Placements, Outreach and Outpatient Services

 Outpatient Treatment Services

 The Division of Psychology maintains an active outpatient treatment program focused on serving children, adolescents, and families with a variety of presenting concerns.
-Referrals are received from clinics that specialize in children with developmental disorders, general and specialty pediatric clinics at Doernbecher Children's Hospital, community pediatricians/family practitioners, other community sources, and families.
-Given the clinical programs at our facility and setting in which the program operates, a sizable percentage of children present with co-occurring developmental and/or medical conditions, though healthy children with emotional and behavioral challenges are seen.
+Referrals are received from clinics that specialize in children with developmental disorders, general and specialty pediatric clinics at Doernbecher Children's Hospital, community pediatricians/family practitioners, other community sources and families.
+Given the clinical programs at our facility and setting in which the program operates, a sizable percentage of children present with co-occurring developmental and/or medical conditions, though children with emotional and behavioral challenges but without developmental or medical conditions are seen as well.